tpb7/github-pages-with-jekyll/index.md

-# Welcome to my blog
+# Welcome to my Fuckoff Blog

-I'm glad you are here.
-I plan to talk about ...
+Not glad you are here, but will act like I am.
+I don't really know what else to say here.

+Goodbye.